-The Arctic Ocean is an area of large variations in salinity, resulting from river discharges and sea ice melt.
+The Arctic Ocean is an area of large variations in salinity.
 Salinity is a main driver of ocean circulation as it determines (with seawater temperature) the seawater density.
 However, very little is known about salinity variations there, due to the paucity of in situ measurements near ice and in river plumes.
 Here, we show that novel satellite sea surface salinity captures the evolution of meltwater lenses that were identified in-situ by autonomous vehicles.

 Over the Chukchi and the Beaufort seas, the sea surface salinity exhibits large seasonal changes, partly because of the sea ice melting.
 In this region, Pacific Water enters into the Arctic Ocean, resulting in large gradients of salinity and temperature.
 During summer 2019, two autonomous vehicles, named saildrones, measured the surface salinity and temperature variability during the sea ice retreat (as well as other variables, such as current profiles).
-These measurements allow to monitor the ocean surface and to validate surface salinity and temperature estimates from satellites.
+These measurements allow us to monitor the ocean surface and to validate surface salinity and temperature estimates from satellite measurements.